 Operating costs for the Canon are 7½ cents a page for B&W and 15 cents for color printing.
 Compared to the HP at 8 ½ for B&W and 17 for color.
 The Epson costs less than ¼ of a cent as the HP.
 Compared with a supertank printer or high duty inkjet those costs are higher.
 But portable printers are more inline with low volume inkjet printers.
 For example, an inexpensive inkjet printer like the HP 1112 costs .11 cents a page for B&W and .17 for color.

 All things considered the printing costs are a good trade off for portability.
-I generally don’t recommend tri color cartridges but since portable printers are a special case, I’ll make an exception.
+I generally don’t recommend tri color ink cartridges but since this one uses atri color ink tank, I’ll make an exception.

 One thing about having a separate print head is refilling the tank cartridges is easier.
 The PGI-35 and PGI-36 cartridges have no print head, they’re just ink.
 No worry about priming or burning out nozzles.
 Just refill the cartridge with the right ink since it uses pigment ink for black and dye ink for color.
 Refilling or compatible cartridges can bring the printing costs down considerably.

 The Canon PIXMA TR150 is one of the cheapest ways to print while on the road.
 It may be a little on the slow side but makes up for that with print quality.
 It’s small size, light weight, and long battery life make set it apart from other portable printers.
 As a tech my car was my office.
 Although I was working on printers and copiers all day, I can see how having a printer like this would be an asset to anyone without access to conventional office equipment.